Your Path to Good Standing

 Notification: Texas PTA will notify the PTA of the action(s) required to attain Good Standing.
-The PTA will have 60 days, from the date of the notification, to meet all Good Standing requirements to avoid moving into the Restriction Phase.
+The PTA will have 30 days, from the date of the notification date, to meet all Good Standing requirements to avoid moving into the Restriction Phase.

 - Active Status is used to determine eligibility in many Texas PTA programs and services.
 Please reference specific program eligibility requirements to ensure your PTAs participation.

 - PTAs submit executive board member information to Texas PTA electronically via the Texas PTA website.

 - Bylaws are submitted via the Bylaws Submission Form found on the Texas PTA website.

 - Proof of filing and acceptance is the Exempt Organization Business Master File issued regularly by the IRS.